cesbo/help/src/content/docs/en/astra/adapters/external-ci.md

 ---
-title: Descrambling channels with External DVB-CI
+title: External DVB-CI
-date: 2023-06-27
+description: How to use External DVB-CI adapters with Astra for decrypting channels
 sidebar:
     order: 8
 ---